 \section{Acknowledgment}

-This research was partially funded by the U.S. Department of Homeland Security (DHS).The opinions and findings presented in this paper are solely those of the authors and should not be taken as reflecting the official stance or policies, whether stated or implied, of the U.S. Department of Homeland Security.
+Two authors, Z. Chen and R. Chhetri, were partially supported by the United States Department of Homeland Security (DHS) Research Team Follow-up Grant.
+The views expressed are those of the authors and do not necessarily reflect the official policies or endorsements of DHS.

-The authors also acknowledge the extensive use of Google's Gemini (Large Language Model) for assistance in drafting and refining the manuscript.
-Furthermore, the authors utilized the AI model to assist in the generation and optimization of the PyTorch code implementation used for training and evaluating the proposed methodology.
-The authors reviewed and verified all AI-generated content and code to ensure accuracy and take full responsibility for the content of this publication.
+The authors also acknowledge the use of large language models (LLMs) to assist in drafting and refining the manuscript, as well as supporting the development of PyTorch code for training and evaluation.
+All AI-assisted content was reviewed and validated by the authors, who assume full responsibility for the final published work.